 Light trucks less than or equal to one ton;

-Motor/mobile homes/RVs;
+Motor/mobile homes/RVs not exceeding ten(10) feet in height and thirty-two (32) feet in length;

 Motorcycles;

-Trailers used for business purposes ie tool/equipment storage; workshops
+Trailers used for business purposes ie tool/equipment storage; workshops; and

+Trailers greater than six (6) feet in height, not exceeding ten(10) feet in height and thirty-two (32) feet in length;

-ecreational such as travel trailers, tent trailers, boats or water craft, not exceeding ten (10) feet in height and thirty-two (32) feet in length may be stored on the premises
+(a) Recreational Trailers.
+A maximum of two (2) recreational trailers such as travel trailers, tent trailers, ATV, boats or water craft, not exceeding six (6) feet in height and thirty-two (32) feet in length may be stored on the premises in the rear on the garage side of the residence.

 Section 5.
 Parking.
-Parking of vehicles be on the garage side of the home only.
+Parking of vehicles specified in Section 4 to this Article shall be parked on the garage side of the home only.
+Visitors may park at the front of the house, over the swale with the vehicle facing the direction of the travelled lane.

 (a) All vehicles must bear a current state registration or inspection tag.
+Proof of current state registration or inspection tag must be provided on request if the tag is not visible from the street.
+Vehicles without current documentation can be ordered to be removed.

 (b) All vehicles must be in operable condition